asoftbird/tilestitcher/README.md

 If the input or output directories aren't specified, the script assumes that input images are located in `\current-dir\input\` and will write the output to `\current-dir\output\output.png`.

 **Required arguments:**
+--size or -s:       Specify tile grid size in both X and Y directions
+OR:
 --xsize or -x:      Specify tile grid size in the X direction.
 --ysize or -y:      Specify tile grid size in the Y direction.